Cheap Homemade Gifts for Coworkers: 5 Ideas They’ll Actually Love

 2. Mini Desk Plants: Greenery for Their Workspace 🌱

-Why They’ll Love It: A small plant brightens a desk and boosts mood with minimal upkeep, making it a thoughtful and budget-friendly handmade coworker gift.
+Why They’ll Love It: A small plant brightens a desk and can lift the vibe with minimal upkeep, making it a thoughtful and budget-friendly handmade coworker gift.

 Cost Estimate: $4–$9 per plant